Season work in agriculture in Finland

 Where and how?
 What to expect?

 Accommodation and other arrangements vary from farm to farm.
 Each farm provides general advice on how things are done at their farm.
-Not every farm offers accommodation, and if they do, for example costs and facilities may vary – always ask for details directly from the farm if they are not stated in the job ad.
+Not every farm offers accommodation, and if they do, for example costs and facilities may vary – always ask for details directly from the farm if they are not stated in the job description.
+Accommodation fee usually varies from 3,5 euros to 7 euros/day.
+Find out what does the fee include and/or if there are other fees besides accommodation fee.
 Ask for information about transport as well –the farms are situated outside the villages and far away from cities.
 Some farms you can reach with public transport, but quite often not.
+Employers often offer a car or a ride regularly to the closest grocery store.

 Seasonal work in agriculture is mostly outside work.
 Despite the weather, the work needs to be done.
 Days vary according to the weather though; when it is really sunny on open field, there will be a midday break of few hours for safety reasons.
-Sometimes the harvest doesn’t get ready when expected, so harvesting work is quite unpredictable.
+Sometimes the ripening of the harvest can be late, so harvesting work is quite unpredictable.
+Farms have data from previous seasons – how the harvest develops during the season and what kind of amounts are usually harvested at the farm.
+Finnish weather can sometimes seem cold even in the summer, but often the temperature is convenient for working outside.
+There are also garden tunnels in some farms, then the work is done in a decked space.

 Work itself requires stamina, being precise and careful.
 The plants have to be taken care of in order them to grow and carry berries until they are ready to be picked and sold.
-There are some differences if you are picking berries for industry use or directly to consumers, and if you are picking them at open field (still most of the production) or in a room.
+There are different kind of work in the farm.
+Most people are needed for harvesting like picking berries or other products.
+This work requires delicate hands and efficiency.
+There are some differences if you are picking berries for industry use or directly to consumers, and if you are picking them at open field (still most of the production) or in a room/tunnel.
+Some harvesting work is done with the help of machinery (for example some vegetables).
+Other work consists of for example field work; cleaning, closing agricultural fleece etc.

 Protect yourself with proper clothing.
-Cap and long sleeves are often needed.
+A cap and long sleeves are often needed, as well as rubber boots.
 Confirm with the employer if they provide some of the gear needed.
 Pay attention to the working positions and stretching during breaks.
-Most likely you will feel muscle pain and uncomfort at first.
+Most likely you will feel muscle pain and discomfort at first.
 Take your time to get used to the physical work – it will get easier.
 First two weeks are crucial in getting used to working positions.
 Do restoring activities also after the workday.
-Watch the video for examples of the gear and how to pick.
+Watch the video below for good examples of the gear and how to pick.

 Applying for seasonal work

-When you apply, tell at least the following things of yourself:
+When you apply, follow the directions in the job description and tell at least the following things of yourself:

 - Name and age